Reldia

-The genus name of Reldia is in honour of Robert Louis Dressler (b.
-1927), an American botanist specialist of the taxonomy of the Orchidaceae family.
+The genus name of Reldia is in honour of Robert Louis Dressler (born 1927), an American botanist specialist of the taxonomy of the Orchidaceae family.
 It was first described and published in Selbyana Vol.2 on page 124 in 1977.

 The genus is recognized by the United States Department of Agriculture and the Agricultural Research Service, but they do not list any known species.